 Starting in Academic Year 2021-2022, all students who participate in any on-campus activities or live in Drexel housing must be vaccinated.
-All current faculty and professional staff must be fully vaccinated by August 1, 2021.
 Learn more: COVID-19 Vaccination

 Most cases of COVID-19 reported in the Drexel community come from small social gatherings between groups of unvaccinated students or employees.
 Following public heath guidelines, including getting vaccinated, is crucial.